-Some programs last for a certain length of time - an opera season, or a school year - while others are tailor made for those who want to travel throughout the country, staying in cities such as Christchurch and Auckland for only a few weeks at a time.
+Programs vary based on location and length, with some being tailor-made for those who want to travel throughout the country, staying in cities such as Christchurch and Auckland for only a few weeks at a time.

 Have a ton of time?
 The Te Araroa “tramping” (hiking) trail traverses both islands, from one tip to another, and takes four months to complete; however, its pit stops in many villages throughout the country means you can do daylong or weeklong hikes whenever time permits.

-Visitors from most major countries do not need a visa to enter New Zealand for a three-month duration; check the NZ embassy website for a list of visa-waiver countries.
+Visitors from most countries do not need a visa to enter New Zealand for a three-month duration; check the NZ embassy website for a list of visa-waiver countries.
 Otherwise, the following visas are available for those who want to spend more than three months in New Zealand:

 In terms of basic cultural differences, here are a few quick tips:

 - Leisure dress is casual, while business dress is conservative.

 - Business appointments should be made several days in advance.

 - Most business meetings begin with personal interaction, but presentations, interviews and meetings are dominated by facts and figures rather than emotion.

 - A small gift is customary when going to someone's home.